Ramssesdlsm/FDGAN/README.md

 For more details, please refer to the original paper linked above.

 To improve generation quality and training stability, we introduce a regularization term based on Denoising Score Matching (DSM).
-We train a separate Score Network ($s_\phi$) to estimate the gradient of the data distribution ($\nabla_x \log p_{data}(x)$).
+We train a separate Score Network ($s_\phi$) to estimate the gradient of the data distribution ( $\nabla_x \log p_{data}(x)$ ).
 This network acts as an additional critic that is not adversarial, but rather guides the generator towards high-density regions of the natural image manifold.
 The modified objective function is:

 $$L_{total} = L_{FDGAN} + \lambda_{reg} \cdot L_{reg}$$

-Where the regularization term is defined as the squared norm of the estimated score on generated samples:
+Where:
 - $L$ is the total generator loss.
 - $L_{FDGAN}$ is the original generator loss as defined in the paper.
 - $L_{reg}$ is the regularization term.